Skip to main content

 Research universities often have pre-professional programs and courses, such as physical therapy and nursing.
 If you’re even remotely considering a path like this, a university is probably the better choice.
 They also tend to offer more majors, which makes it more likely that you’ll find something right for you.

-Meanwhile, liberal arts colleges typically have more flexible curricula that focus on helping students develop general skills that can be applied to most careers, such as critical thinking.
-Often, they also allow you to declare you major later on, or even create your own (although some universities have this option, too).
-Because they tend to be less career-focused than universities, they tend to be a good choice for undecided majors.
+Liberal arts colleges typically have more flexible curricula that focus on helping students develop general skills they can apply to a number of careers, such as critical thinking.
+Often, they also allow you to declare your major later on, or even create your own (although some universities have this option, too).
+Because they’re generally less career-focused than universities, they tend to be a good choice for undecided majors.

 Discover your chances at hundreds of schools